Our School Logo

 Acknowledgment of Land

 Each Friday afternoon at whole school assembly and at other important gatherings we acknowledge the traditional custodians of the land Rowville Primary School is built on:

-"I would like to acknowledge the Wurundjeri Tribe who are the traditional custodians of this land.
-I would also like to pay my respect to elders past and present of the Kulin nation and extend my respect to other indigenous people."
+"I would like to acknowledge the Wurundjeri and Bunurong people who are the traditional custodians of this land.
+I would also like to pay my respect to elders past, present and emerging of the Kulin nation and extend my respect to other indigenous people."